The Science Behind White Ink And Tattooing: Does It Last?

 Want to know what places hurt most (regardless of what color being used)?
 Check out our article:

-Looks Like I need to write another couple articles about some topics here.
 Live long and prosper, get that white ink tattoo, and have a merry day!

 PS. white ink tattoos don’t glow in the dark.